JohnComonitski/FootballMatchAnalysis/README.md

 ![pitch control](./examples/pitch_control.png)

 ## Resources
- - [Football Match Analysis Library Tutorials](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking) - Jupyter Notebooks to help better understand the fundementals of working with the Pandas Dataframes, Event Data, Tracking Data and other advance match analysis topics using the FMA library.
+ - [Football Match Analysis Library Tutorials](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking) - Jupyter Notebooks to help better understand the fundementals of working with the Pandas Dataframes, Event Data, Tracking Data and other advance match analysis topics using the FMA Library.
  - [Friends of Tracking](https://www.youtube.com/@friendsoftracking755) - The best resource on the internet for advanced football analysis and data science.
 This library stands on the shoulders of their great work!
  - [Introduction to Football Analysis with Tracking Data in Python](https://www.youtube.com/watch?v=8TrleFklEsE) - Learn the fundamentals of working with tracking data.
 Much of what you learn & use in this tutorial is the backbone of this library.
  - [Metrica Analysis Library](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking) - Python library for easily working with Metrica tracking & event data.
 This library would not be possilbe without this library.